British Rail Class 80: Conversion

 Its new electric propulsion meant it was rated at 2500 hp, giving a maximum speed of 90 mph and weighing 109 LT.
 In addition, it was also converted from Co-Co to A1A-A1A wheel arrangement when the centre traction motor from each bogie was removed.
 The new traction motor rating (with four motors) was about the same as the original rating (with six motors).
 This suggests that new traction motors were fitted.

 The conversion of the locomotive began in January 1958 when the locomotive was moved from storage at Dukinfield Works to the Bowesfield Works at Stockton-on-Tees.
 The work involved the removal of the gas turbine unit, main generator, fuel tank, air filters, the centre traction motor from each bogie and all of the ancillary equipment used for the gas turbine unit.

 Once the locomotive had been stripped, the new electrical equipment was installed which included the transformer, the Stone-Faiveley pantograph (for which a section of the roof had to be lowered), a Brown Boveri air blast circuit breaker and the Hackbridge-Hewittic mercury arc rectifier units.

 The cabs of the locomotive were converted from Western Region right-hand drive to the standard British Rail left-hand drive arrangement.
 The rebuilt locomotive was completed and ready for trials in October 1958.
 It retained its original BR black livery, with a silver stripe around the middle of the body and silver numbers.

 Usage

-The locomotive was used to prepare the ground for the 25 kV AC electrification being installed on the West Coast Main Line, including the testing of overhead line equipment and staff training.
+The locomotive was used from late 1958 initially between Wilmslow and Mauldeth Road on the London Midland Region main line.
+It was used only for the training of drivers and the testing of equipment until completion of the electrification of the 31 miles between Crewe and Manchester and the delivery of electric locomotives now on order.